-To access your website you first need to specify your domain in the hosts file of your operation system.
-This way the domain will be loaded directly from the server only if accessed from your PC.
-This is very convenient if you are moving your website to SuperHosting.BG and you want to make sure everything works properly before redirecting the domain itself.
+In order to access your website you will need to add your domain to the hosts file in your operating system.
+This way your domain will load up directly from the server, but only for your computer.
+This is very useful if you are transferring your website to SuperHosting.BG and you want to make sure that everything is working correctly before having the domain redirected.

 |Windows||7, 8, 10||C:\Windows\System32\drivers\etc\hosts|